rancher/rancher-docs/versioned_docs/version-2.9/getting-started/installation-and-upgrade/installation-references/feature-flags.md

 - `rke2`: Enables provisioning RKE2 clusters.
 This flag is enabled by default.
 - `token-hashing`: Enables token hashing.
 Once enabled, existing tokens will be hashed and all new tokens will be hashed automatically with the SHA256 algorithm.
 Once a token is hashed it can't be undone.
 This flag can't be disabled after its enabled.
 See [API Tokens](../../../api/api-tokens.md#token-hashing) for more information.
 - `unsupported-storage-drivers`: Enables types for storage providers and provisioners that aren't enabled by default.
 See [Allow Unsupported Storage Drivers](../../../how-to-guides/advanced-user-guides/enable-experimental-features/unsupported-storage-drivers.md) for more information.
+- `ui-sql-cache`: Enables a SQLite-based cache for UI tables.
+See [UI Server-Side Pagination](../../../how-to-guides/advanced-user-guides/enable-experimental-features/ui-server-side-pagination.md) for more information.

 The following table shows the availability and default values for some feature flags in Rancher.
 Features marked "GA" are generally available: